IsabelPalomar/TaskManager/README.md

 The following **additional** features are implemented:

 * [x] Persist the todo items [into Firebase](https://www.firebase.com/docs/android/guide/) instead of a text file
-* [x] Improve style of the todo items in the list using a custom adapter and [RecyclerView] (https://github.com/firebase/firebaseui-android)
+* [x] Improve style of the todo items in the list using a custom adapter and [RecyclerView](https://github.com/firebase/firebaseui-android)
+* [x] Android Folder Structure organized using [CodePath Guidelines](https://guides.codepath.com/android/Organizing-your-Source-Files)
+* [x] Using ButterKnife for field and method binding for Views.
+* [x] Item and Category POJO's created

 ## :video_camera: Video Walkthrough